 Nominations for the Sterling Prize in Support of Controversy

 The Sterling Prize may be given for work in any field, including—but not limited to—the fine arts, the humanities, social sciences, natural sciences, and education.
-The primary aim of the Sterling Prize is to recognize and encourage daring, creative, controversial, unconventional and non-traditional work at Simon Fraser University that also meets high standards and is morally and ethically sound.
-An ancillary aim is to encourage the study, at Simon Fraser University, of the role of controversial, unconventional and daring works, either in general or in some particular area.
-Further guidelines for submission are available here.
+The primary aim of the Sterling Prize is to recognize and encourage daring, creative, controversial, unconventional and non-traditional work that also meets high standards and is morally and ethically sound.

-Normally it is expected that the Prize will be awarded to a member of Simon Fraser University—its students, faculty, staff, or alumni.
-However, the Prize may be awarded to a person unconnected to Simon Fraser University if the candidate’s contribution has been of exceptional merit and the award to her or him reflects favourably on the University.
+The Prize may be awarded to a person unconnected to Simon Fraser University if the candidate’s contribution has been of exceptional merit and the award to her or him reflects favourably on Simon Fraser University.

 In a year in which the Committee fails to find a suitable candidate, it may decline to award the Prize.
 However, no more than one prize should be awarded in any one year.

 For more information: